Last Updated on May 31, 2023 by andrewshih

 It may look a bit overwhelming writing such a long project description for each of your PMP application experiences.
 Don’t worry, it’s not as hard as it seems, and you will be writing like a pro shortly.

 PMP application example #1

 PMP application example #2

-If you need more inspiration and samples, you can find more examples under the comment section of the Complete Guide for PMP Project Description.
+If you need more inspiration and samples, you can find more PMP application experience examples under the comment section of the Complete Guide for PMP Project Description.

 PMP application tips

-In this video, I shared the tips for PMP application and lay out the foundation on how you can write your PMP project description experience easily:
+In this video, I shared the tips for PMP application and laid out the foundation on how you can write your PMP project description experience easily: